 Leadership Team members work toward the AccessADVANCE goal and objectives by hosting events and presentations, engaging with collaborators, and creating and disseminating resources.

-PI Canan Bilen-Green is the Vice Provost for Faculty Affairs and Equity, Professor of Industrial & Manufacturing Engineering at North Dakota State University (NDSU).
+PI Canan Bilen-Green is the vice provost for Faculty Affairs and Equity, professor of Industrial & Manufacturing Engineering at North Dakota State University (NDSU).
 Her work focuses in areas including faculty policies, recruitment, development, leadership training, promotion and tenure, executive searches, and other issues related to faculty and their concerns.
-Dr. Bilen-Green also oversees Disability Services, the Equity Office, Faculty and Scholar Immigration, International Student and Study Abroad Services, Multicultural Programs, ADVANCE FORWARD and Commission on the Status of Women Faculty.
+Dr. Bilen-Green also oversees Disability Services, the Equity Office, Faculty and Scholar Immigration, International Student and Study Abroad Services, Multicultural Programs, ADVANCE FORWARD, and the Commission on the Status of Women Faculty.
 Dr. Bilen-Green serves as the Title IX/ADA Coordinator, and chair of the Senate Coordinating Council and Faculty Awards and Recognition Committee.